t3knoid/homelab/home_lab_wiki_mirror_to_a_static_website_workflow.md

 ## 5. Running the Wiki Sync

-To mirror your Redmine wiki to GitHub:
+To mirror the Redmine wiki to GitHub:

 1. Set the inventory variable: